 Pennsylvania realty transfer tax is imposed at a determined percentage rate of the value of real estate (including contracted-for improvements to property) transferred by deed, instrument, long-term lease or other writing.
 Both grantor and grantee are held jointly and severally liable for payment of the tax.

-As of July 1, 2012, the Pennsylvania Department of Revenue Realty Transfer Tax, Common Level Ratio (CLR), for Greene County is set at 1.35.
+The Pennsylvania Department of Revenue Realty Transfer Tax, Common Level Ratio (CLR) for Greene County changes June 30 of every year (July 2015 the CLR was set at 1.43).